NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## ★ Importing the Docker Image

-> - **Using GPU:** Run the following command to import the docker container with GPUs:
+> - **Using GPU:** Run the following command to import the docker container with GPU support:
 >
 >     ```docker run -itd --name comfort --gpus all pldi2021:comfort /bin/bash  ```
 >
-> - **Using CPU:** Using the following command to import the docker container without GPUs:
+> - **Using CPU:** Using the following command to import the docker container using the CPU for testing:
 >
 >     ```docker run -itd --name comfort pldi2021:comfort /bin/bash  ```
 >